wso2-attic/ballerina-integrator/README.md

    elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
 ```

-- Follow the steps below to configure logstash to format ballerina logs:
+- Follow the steps below to configure logstash to format Ballerina logs:

 i) Create a file named `logstash.conf` with the following content:
 ```